kelvin-meyet/ClinicoGenomicInsights/README.md

 # ClinicoGenomicInsights
-This repository contains all materials used in IJERP publication
+This repository contains all materials used in IJERP publication.